Assessment of Courses Procedures

 Role responsible: academic head

 52. Academic units must retain student coursework and tests until the nominated period for collection of work, or resolution of disputed marks, has elapsed.
-This period is to be determined by the faculty and made clear to students.
+This period is to be determined by the faculty and made clear to student

 Role responsible: academic head